 Just over one square mile in size, Lamlash Bay protects fragile maerl beds.
 These slow-growing coralline algae can take over 100 years to form and serve as important carbon stores.
 They are also extremely sensitive to damage and disruption.

-Research by the University of York, supported by BLUE, has documented the recovery of marine life including shellfish species important to the local fishing fleet.
+Research by the University of York, supported by Blue Marine, has documented the recovery of marine life including shellfish species important to the local fishing fleet.

 This research is demonstrating the power of well-managed marine reserves and their value, both to marine life and fisheries.
-Our results are providing strong evidence to the Scottish Government in support of highly or fully protected marine areas, validating BLUE’s mission to see similar reserves established around the UK.
+Our results are providing strong evidence to the Scottish Government in support of highly or fully protected marine areas, validating Blue Marine’s mission to see similar reserves established around the UK.

 250 km2 MPA